lygav/manager_readme/README.md

 I’m excited to invest and nurture that ecosystem for the long haul!
 In terms of what I need, it’s honest feedback and a safe, inclusive work environment for each of us to be trusting and fully engaged.

+## Standing for each other as core value

+My guiding principle is to serve the people i lead in such a way that you will grow as persons, become wiser, freer, and more autonomous.
+Standing for each other for me means prioritising the growth and well-being the people i lead and the community of ours to which we  currently all belong.

 ## Engineering Excellence and Process

 > "Place the right process, and the right product will follow." - James Coplien.